pouyanfallahi/Civilization-Game/README.md

 [https://postimg.cc/v43FbJGq](https://i.postimg.cc/KYyZrbw2/Screenshot-from-2022-07-09-23-02-10.png)

 Map has all the nessecary information about every details of the game such as each Civilization(at least two), Train(colors), Terrain-Features, Improvements, Units(all their actions)

 There is also a fog of war that you cannot see your neighbors strategy while you moving your units there or build a city near them.

+# Authentication

+Each step in game have full authentication for players; When you wanna enter the game you should authenticate yourself completely with username and password and for each turn that you get you should do the same thing as well.